dirac-institute/kbmod/docs/source/overview/input_files.rst

 Naming scheme
 -------------

-Each must include the image’s numeric visit ID in the file name.
+Each file must include the image’s numeric visit ID in the file name.
 The parameter `visit_in_filename` (see :ref:`Search Parameters`) indicates character range, not including the directory name, that contains the visit ID in the filename.
 For example the image file `./my_data/my_data_433932.fits` would use the following parameters:

 ```
 im_filepath=“./my_data”